 In other words, through human choice, one oft thinks mathematical computations in concrete as supposed to philosophical terms which does not pan out.
 If one takes a set of numbers to infinity like a line, and slices infinity in half, one will simply just get two sets of smaller infinities.

 The concept of Baruch-Tarski’s apple relates to the field of artificial intelligence as one delves into the visualization of infinity, of curves, which in and of themselves are esoteric concepts.
 On one level, there is one of stereopsis where in which one can distinguish through depth of the lines of the number 3 certainly do not make up a curves of a Frenchman’s moustache.
-It leads one to question the information encoded in the visual cortex to allow a human to discern the difference.
+It leads one to question the information encoded in the visual cortex that enables a human to discern the difference.

 It turns out that in order to visualize depth, the visual cortex recognizes a face by identifying areas and shapes that are conserved regardless of contrast and lighting.
 For instance, in a dark night of the moon shining, one can still recognize the same shape of a nose bridge and chin that is conserved in the glaring sunlight of summer.
 On a study done by Doris Tsao, it turns out that there are about a dozen of facial recognition centers on the temporal lobe of the human brain.
 It lies in the tempo of life, and in those we recognize and know, is only but a function of space and time, constructed via the data garnished via one’s memories.

-One of the most pressing issues with AI is the invariance problem, of how machines are able to delineate a face or any object for the matter, with variations in expression or partial obscurity.
+One of the most pressing issues with AI is the invariance problem, of how machines are not able to delineate a face or any object for the matter, with variations in expression or partial obscurity.
 Researchers thus implanted electrodes, positing that microstimulation of face patches in the the temporal lobe would cause the distortion of faces and induce the invariance problem; this is proven true as monkeys identified two identical faces as being different when they were the same (Abbott, 2018).
 On the other hand, microsimulation led to no distortion of non-face objects, with the exception of an apple.

 An apple, perhaps in a microstimulated or impaired temporal and visual cortex, is a face.